Functional Neural Networks: Shift invariant models for functional data with applications to EEG classification: Functional Layers

-While this extension allows to model rather general relations between the model's input and its desired output, this flexibility makes the network's training difficult because we need to find optimal weight functions for any connection between two neurons.
+While the use of integral kernels $w_{j, k}^{\ell}\in L^2([0,1]^2)$ allows to model rather general relations between the model's input and its desired output, this flexibility makes the network's training difficult because we need to find optimal weight functions for any connection between two neurons.

-Starting from the fully-connected multilayer perceptron, many advances in deep learning are due to more specific architectures, which reduce the number of model parameters to mitigate the curse of dimensionality.
-For instance, convolutional neural networks can be interpreted as multi-layer perceptrons, where most weights vanish and the remaining connections between neurons share a smaller set of weights.
+Starting from the fully-connected MLP, many advances in deep learning are due to more specific architectures, which reduce the number of model parameters to mitigate the curse of dimensionality.
+For instance, CNNs can be interpreted as MLPs, where most weights vanish and the remaining connections between neurons share a smaller set of weights.

-In a similar fashion, we propose to simplify the neuron model in \eqref{eq:neurons_rao} by using simple weight functions $w_{(j,k)}^{(\ell)}:[0, 1]\to\R$ rather than integral kernels in $L^2([0,1]^2)$.
+In a similar fashion, we propose to simplify the neuron model in \eqref{eq:neurons_rao} by using weight functions $w_{j,k}^{\ell}:[0, 1]\to\R$ rather than integral kernels in $L^2([0,1]^2)$.
 This adaptation leads to neurons defined via

 The above defined neurons are fully functional in the sense that both their input and output are functions.
 If we try to predict scalar-valued labels in $\R^c$, we need to summarize the information contained in the functions.
 We propose to calculate the scalar product of the weights and their corresponding inputs, leading to